(Legacy Search) Recording touchpoints using #codes

 Then, you'd use a Filter by Zapier step to only continue if your call note contains the proper code.

-Lastly, log the call note and any other relevant information (such as the date, the user, the lead, etc) into the data table that you'll use for reporting.
+Lastly, log the call note and any other relevant information (such as the date, the user, the lead, etc.) into the data table you'll use for reporting.

 If you're implemented the steps above, you'll now be able to track your custom touchpoints, build them into your workflows, and report on them as needed.